2,458 texts in Legends of the Jews (Ginzberg)

 That, my friends, is the essence of this poignant tale from Legends of the Jews.
 The story picks up long after Moses has passed.
 Forty long years he served as a faithful shepherd t...

-The text tells us that “the sound of their grief pierced to the very heavens.”
+“the sound of their grief pierced to the very heavens.”
 It paints a vivid picture of despair.
-And where is Moses, their leader, during all this?
-He’s gone to...
+Where is Moses, their leader, during all this?
+He’s gone to plead with the Avot, the P...

 The Talmudic Sages certainly did, and they taught some beautiful stories that explore this idea.
 One of the most moving involves our matriarch, RACHEL.
 Imagine the scene: Jacob, tr...

-We all know the story of the Babylonian exile, the destruction of the First Temple in Jerusalem.
+The familiar story centers on the Babylonian exile, the destruction of the First Temple in Jerusalem.
 It’s a bleak chapter in Jewish history.
-Nebuchadnezzar, the Babylonian king, sent h...
+Nebuchadnezzar, the Babylonian king, s...

 The prophet Jeremiah certainly did, and the story of his choice after the destruction of the First Temple is a powerful one.
-Imagine the scene: Jerusalem has fallen.
-The Temple is ...
+The scene: Jerusalem has fallen.
+The Temple is in ruins...